Trump dismisses ‘ridiculous’ court ruling suspending travel ban

 “Interesting that certain Middle-Eastern countries agree with the ban.
 They know if certain people are allowed in it’s death & destruction!” said Trump, who was in Florida for the weekend.

+The White House said in a statement late Friday that the Department of Justice would fight the court to defend the travel ban, “which we believe is lawful and appropriate.”
+“The president’s order is intended to protect the homeland and he has the constitutional authority and responsibility to protect the American people,” said the statement from White House spokesman Sean Spicer.
+Trump’s executive order blocks citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen from entry into the US for 90 days.
 Syrian refugees are barred indefinitely, and refugees from other countries are barred from entry for 120 days.
 Friday’s ruling by the federal court in Seattle was not the first to challenge the travel ban, but it was the most sweeping as it effectively vacated the main tenets of the order.

-Washington state’s attorney general, Bob Ferguson, said the order technically means that anyone with a valid visa must be allowed entry into the country by Customs and Border Protection (CBP).
+Washington state’s attorney general, Bob Ferguson, saidt the order technically means that anyone with a valid visa must be allowed entry into the country by Customs and Border Protection (CBP).

-“The constitution prevailed today,” Ferguson said, describing the judge’s decision as historic.
-“No one is above the law — not even the president.”

-The State Department said Friday that up to 60,000 people from the seven targeted countries had their visas canceled as a result of the order.
-A Justice Department attorney, however, told a court hearing in Virginia that about 100,000 visas had been revoked.
+The State Department said Friday that up to 60,000 people from the seven targeted countries had their visas cancelled as a result of the order.
+A Justice Department attorney, however, told a court hearing in Virginia that about 100,000 visas had been revoked.—Agencies